D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Islamic

-The Islamic religion was introduced to India back in the 8th century, contributing more and affected and improved other cultures.
+The Islamic religion was introduced to India in the 8th century, contributing more and improving other cultures.
 It molded the world of Indian classical music.
-Islamic religion in the region is believed to motivate important Persian and Arabic languages through literature, both religious and secular.
-According to recent research, approximately 135 million people in the Indian land follow the Islamic religion.
-Most of them converted to Islamic in Mughal’s time, and most of them reside in the parts of Nothern and Western India.
+Islamic faith in the region is believed to motivate important Persian and Arabic languages through religious and secular literature.
+According to recent research, approximately 135 million people in Indian land follow the Islamic religion.
+Most converted to Islam in Mughal times and resided in parts of Nothern and Western India.

 Sikhism